arturops/self-drivingCar/TrafficSignClassifier/TrafficSignClassifier_Description.md

 ![alt text][SampleTrafficSign]

----
-##Approach to Build a Traffic Sign Recognition Neural Network
+## Approach to Build a Traffic Sign Recognition Neural Network

 The steps of this project are the following: